joelchrono12/joelchrono12.ml/_posts/2022-06-04-the-smartphones-ive-owned-so-far.md

   <figcaption>Sony Ericcson K300i</figcaption>
 </figure>

-There was another phone that I really liked, because it finally had a qwerty keyboard, it was an LG phone with a Windows Mobile OS, it was really fun.
-This was one of the first times I tried to side-loading stuff, I realized the phone could run java apps, so I found a version of Plants vs Zombies and managed to get it running on it.
+There was another phone that I really liked, because it finally had a QWERTY keyboard, it was an LG phone with a Windows Mobile OS, it was really fun.
+This was one of the first times I tried side-loading stuff, I realized the phone could run java apps, so I found a version of Plants vs Zombies and managed to get it running on it.
 It didn't run great, but it was cool nonetheless.

-Looks like LG made a ton of phones with QWERTY keyboards so I couldn't quite find the model I used to have.
-I remember its keys were all separated, instead of being like a single grid, they were all a bit spaced out, and it was quite squared, the corners were as rounded as some of the models I saw online.
+Looks like LG made a ton of phones with QWERTY keyboards, so I couldn't quite find the model I used to have.
+I remember its keys were all separated, instead of being like a single grid, they were all a bit spaced out, and it was quite squared, the body was not as rounded as some of the models I saw online.

 # The rise of Android